Tower of Siloam

 The Tower of Siloam (ὁ πύργος ἐν τῷ Σιλωάμ, ho pyrgos en tō Silōam) was a structure which fell upon 18 people, killing them.
 Siloam is a neighborhood south of Jerusalem's Old City.
-In the Gospel of Luke, Jesus refers to the tower's collapse and the death of the 18 in a discourse on the need for individual repentance for sin.
+In the Gospel of Luke, Jesus refers to the tower's collapse and the death of the 18 in a discourse on the need for individual repentance.
 The incident is mentioned only once in the New Testament, in Luke 13:4, as part of a section with examples inviting repentance contained in verses 13:1–5.

 Biblical reference

 "Some who were present" reported to Jesus that Pontius Pilate had killed some Galileans while they were worshiping.
 Their example was particularly gruesome since at the moment the Galileans were killed, they were worshiping God by offering sacrifices according to their Jewish religious law.

-Apparently those making the report were looking for Jesus to offer some explanation of why bad things happen to normal people—in this case even while they were worshiping.
+Apparently those making the report were looking for Jesus to offer some explanation of why bad things happen to normal people—in this case even while they were bringing sacrifices to their God.
 The "sin and calamity" issue involves a presumption that an extraordinary tragedy in some way must signify extraordinary guilt.
 It assumes that a victim must have done something terrible for God to allow something so tragic to happen to them.

 Jesus responded to the question, answering that the calamities suffered by the victims of the falling of the tower of Siloam were not related to their relative sinfulness.
 He then diverted the focus onto the interrogators, wanting them to focus on their own souls.
 Do you think that these Galileans were worse sinners than all the other Galileans, because they suffered in this way?
 No, I tell you; but unless you repent, you will all likewise perish.

 Or those eighteen on whom the tower in Siloam fell and killed them: do you think that they were worse offenders than all the others who lived in Jerusalem?
 No, I tell you; but unless you repent, you will all likewise perish.”

 His mention of the fall of the Tower of Siloam added a nuance to his prior point: accidents happen.
 Therefore, even in the absence of persecution, death can come unexpectedly to anyone, irrespective of how righteous or how sinful they are.
 He may have been emphasizing that the time granted by God for repentance is limited.